winston-edwin-chiong/slrpEV-data-dashboard/README.md

 Start the Dash app with `.\venv\Scripts\python.exe my_app.py`.

-Updates to the scheduled tasks should be pushed to Modal with `modal deploy --name slrpEV-data-dashboard-tasks tasks/schedule.py`.
+Updates to the scheduled tasks (`schedule.py` file) should be pushed to Modal with `modal deploy --name slrpEV-data-dashboard-tasks tasks/schedule.py`.